mcwookie/proxynexus-rs/README.md

 * Be able to run everything locally.
 All image processing and the database should be able to run entirely in the browser.
 * Be free to host.
 Though the web version still needs a hosting service, luckily Cloudflare R2's free tier is good enough.
-* Enable anyone to manage card images.
-This was a foundational change, but it would push me to set up the project in such a way that adding new cards would be as easy as possible.
-While I plan to keep the hosted web app updated, I would feel incredibly accomplished to see someone else create and share their own collection `.pnx` file!
+* Make it as easy as possible to add new cards.
+This was a foundational change, which would have been extremely difficult without rebuilding the project.

 This rebuilt succeeds at making the website faster, more stable, free to host, a pleasure for me to work on, and hopefully easier for anyone to dive into the codebase.